 Frechette hopes that the #MeToo and #TimesUp movements’ considerable power will continue to be amplified through progressive media that encourage collective resistance and structural change.

 “In order to keep the feminist message from getting diluted, audiences will need to continue to demand that a wide range of issues related to sexual harassment, sexual assault, sex trafficking, and sexual discrimination continue to be sufficiently addressed across all media genres and channels, with victims given a fair chance to be heard and represented.
 In order for this to happen, women and members of the LGBTQ+ community will need to be given more opportunities to be at the helm of cultural and artistic productions, along with leadership roles within political and economic structures.
 Social media will need to continue to provide outlets for populist backlash and demands for change,” she says.

 Morreale Creates Podcast to Discuss Current Issues in Criminal Justice, Leadership

-Our criminal justice system is often in the forefront of the news these days, with calls for reform increasing after this summer’s Back Lives Matter protests and the recent riot at the Capitol in Washington, DC.
-But how do you improve law enforcement for the officers and police departments involved as well as the diverse communities they are sworn to protect?
-To address these issues, . . .
+Our criminal justice system is often in the forefront of the news these days, with calls for reform increasing after this summer’s Back Lives Matter protests and the recent riot at the Capitol in . . .